 The Intellectual Property Group at Sideman & Bancroft is on the leading edge of technology and intellectual property law.
 Setting the pace in this rapidly evolving practice area, we help companies in a broad range of industries address laws and regulations governing national and global commerce, technology uses, branding strategies, inventions and inventorship, media, privacy, data security and creative expression.
 We provide legal advice and representation in licensing and other transactions in which rights to technology and other intellectual property assets are at issue.
-We assist clients in protecting their intellectual property assets through registration of trademarks and copyrights and obtaining patents.
+We assist clients in protecting their intellectual property assets through registration of trademarks and copyrights.

 Trademarks – Counseling